10 R Documentation

 Make sure you read the documentation of the function, pay attention to its technical details, and understand what it does, at least intuitively.

-For functions that generate the polarity scores, they are documented in the help files for Quanteda and sentimentr.
+For instance, for quanteda, functions that generate the polarity scores are documented in its help files.

 3. Package specific object classes